 Second, because of the breathtaking views one can enjoy from there.
 You can see the whole city at once!
 As a picture is worth a thousand words, here is my description of what you can see from the Kahlenberg viewpoint:

 Finally, because everybody loves it.
 Nature lovers can indulge themselves with the peacefulness of the Vienna Woods and either start or end their hike at the top of the hill (City Hiking Trail 1 and City Hiking Trail 1a), while city-dwellers enjoy the convenience: they can go up by bus, admire the view over lunch or a cup of coffee and then come back home easily, without having to do any sports nor walk unpaved roads.

 Only 1 km away from the Kahlenberg viewpoint you’ll find the first Buschenschank, or wine tavern.
-It forms part of one of the main wine lovers’ routes – the one between Grinzing and Nußdorf, which are on a side note both famous for their wine.
+It forms part of one of the main wine lovers’ routes – the one between Grinzing and Nußdorf, both famous for their wine.
 My trick?
 If you start from the top (Kahlenberg) and continue southeast, you’ll not only have the opportunity to chill at most of the wine taverns pinned on this map, but also won’t have to go up the hill at any moment of your perfect day!

 Yes, I’ve used the word wine a lot, but if you follow my instructions, you’ll understand why.
 This easy hike down the hill involves wine tasting/drinking stops in the middle of the vineyards that make Vienna the only world capital producing significant quantities of wine within its limits (I’ve already mentioned this fun fact in my love letter to Vienna one year ago).
 As Marlena said, “the magic is in its simplicity: you take your best friends, a glass (or glasses) of excellent wine, sit, enjoy the view and feel happy.”